Neeraj J. DeLima

 I'm enrolled at the Georgia Institute of Technology studying Computer Science and graduating in 2018.

-I work as an Associate Software Engineer at CodeMettle, LLC.
+I have worked as an Software Engineer Co-op at CodeMettle, LLC.

 I work as a System Administrator for a number of websites and organizations, most notably Furnex in Toronto.